top of page

 'But-what?’

 'Wh-what?
 Are you crazy?
 Or do you think you are next to God?
 Why didn't you mention something else?
 See that Ramanathan.
 He is also an astrologer.
-He has already built two houses on his earning.
+He has already built two houses on his earnings.
 But you, you have become Satyabadi Harishchandra!’
 Arati retorted with sarcasm.

 'Why- why on the earth they’d blame you?
 Why don't you be a liar-a good liar?’

-Few days passed.
+A few days passed.
 Suddenly one day the dead man’s wife remembered about the astrologer’s paper that her husband told her.
 She searched her drawer.
 At last, she got it.
 When she read, her eyes welled up with tears.
 It was written-

 'Ghatak yoga is there!
 Your stars predict that there will be a fatal accident shortly.’